 Confirm the action when prompted.

 We recommend keeping 2FA enabled at all times.
-If your workspace is on a plan that enforces 2FA, you won't be able to disable it.
+If your workspace is on a plan that enforces 2FA by your space admin, you won't be able to disable it.

 If you've used several of your backup codes, lost them, or suspect they're no longer safe, generate a fresh set: